OpenSourceEconomics/respy/development/respy_notes.rst

 clsRespy
 ========

-- Having global variables with capital letters is un-pythonic.
-Can we just make DERIVED_ATTR, SOLUTION_ATTR class attributes of clsRespy or are they used somewhere else?
-If so, shouldn't they have the same treatment as shared_constants? -> do it

 - should we delete the init_dict at the end of __init__?
 It might become outdated. -> do it

 - Even though the PARAS_MAPPING does have a pretty long comment I don't understand it well enough to judge whether it is correct. -> Philipp checks that